Corporate Governance Framework

 Board of Directors Verification of the Appropriateness of Individual Strategic Shareholdings

-The Company assessed whether or not to hold each individual strategic shareholding, specifically examining whether the purpose is appropriate and whether the benefits (transactional profits, dividends, benefits difficult to quantify) and risks from each holding cover the company’s cost of capital at the Board meeting of the Company in November 2023.
+The Company assessed whether or not to hold each individual strategic shareholding, specifically examining whether the purpose is appropriate and whether the benefits (transactional profits, dividends, benefits difficult to quantify) and risks from each holding cover the company’s cost of capital at the Board of Directors meeting of the Company in November 2024.

 Risk Management